rhysd/clever-f.vim/README.md

 ### Show prompt

 If you want to show a prompt when you input a character for clever-f, set `g:clever_f_show_prompt` to `1`.
 The prompt is disposed after a character is input.

+## UNSTABLE VERSION

+If you want to use the latest version, use [dev branch](https://github.com/rhysd/clever-f.vim/tree/dev).